Support built for the way your brain actually works.

 Daily Check-ins

 Morning and evening.
 2–3 minutes.
-Builds your baseline and keeps you connected to yourself.
+Low-demand.

 02